Slaný: Sights

-The former town hall on the town square is the main landmark of the town. it is located on the site of a house, which donated King Charles IV to the town in 1378.
-It was burned and then rebuilt several times and its present neo-Renaissance appearance dates from 1895–1896.
+The former town hall on the town square is the main landmark of the town.
+It is located on the site of a house that King Charles IV donated to the town in 1378.
+It was burned and then rebuilt several times.
+Its present neo-Renaissance appearance dates from the years 1895–1896.
 It has a 43 m high clock tower.
-Today it is the seat of the police and of a gallery.
+Today it is the seat of the police and also houses an art gallery.

-The second landmark of the town square is the former Piarist college.
-It was built in 1658–1665.
-It served students until 1939.
+The second notable landmark of the town square is the former Piarist college.
+It was built in 1658–1665 and served students until 1939.
 Today it is a museum, library and cinema.
 The Chapel of the Espousals of the Blessed Virgin Mary is used for social events.

 Velvary Gate is one of the last remnants of the town fortifications.
 It dates from the second half of the 15th century.
 Today it houses an exhibition of the town museum.

 The formerly Franciscan monastery was founded in 1655 and completed in 1662.
 Since 1996, it has been home to the Order of Discalced Carmelites.
 The Church of the Holy Trinity was built in 1581–1602.
 The core of the church is the Loreto Chapel with a statue of the Black Mother of God, which was built in 1657.

-The deanery Church of Saint Gotthard is a Gothic church located on the site of a former Romanesque basilica from the 13th century.
+The Church of Saint Gotthard is a Gothic deanery church located on the site of a former Romanesque basilica from the 13th century.
 The original Renaissance baptistery dates from 1511.